klee/klee.github.io/docs/developers-guide.md

 KLEE's codebase is currently hosted on [GitHub](https://github.com/ccadar/klee).
 For those unfamiliar with GitHub, a good starting point is [here](https://help.github.com/categories/54/articles).

-We are using a fork&amppull model in KLEE, based on pull requests.
+We are using a fork & pull model in KLEE, based on pull requests.
 For those of you unfamiliar with the process, you can find more information [here](https://help.github.com/articles/using-pull-requests).

 When submitting patches to KLEE, please open a separate pull request for each independent feature or bug fix.
 This makes it easier to review and approve patches.